 The main and the two side altars, as well as the communion rail, which, like the altars, are of Italian marble, were carved at the studio of Angelo Lualdi in Florence, Italy.

-The main altar is the gift of Mr. and Mrs. Luigi Varone memory of the former’s parents, and is to bear the following inscription: To the glory of God and in memory of Giovanni and Angela Varone this altar is erected by their son Luigi and his wife Libera.
+The main altar is the gift of Mr. and Mrs. Luigi Vallone memory of the former’s parents, and is to bear the following inscription: To the glory of God and in memory of Giovanni and Angela Vallone this altar is erected by their son Luigi and his wife Libera.
 A.D.
 1937.11

 The communion rail is the gift of the more than 100 families of the parish who are from Itri, Italy.